rondevera/jslintmate/README.markdown

 ### Options file fallbacks ###

-When setting `TM_JSLINTMATE_JSLINT_OPTIONS_FILE` or `TM_JSLINTMATE_JSHINT_OPTIONS_FILE`, you can also specify a list of fallback files.
-To do so, change each setting to a colon-separated list of file paths.
+`TM_JSLINTMATE_JSLINT_OPTIONS_FILE` and `TM_JSLINTMATE_JSHINT_OPTIONS_FILE`
-JSLintMate will use the first readable file in each list.
+support options file fallbacks.
+Change each setting to a colon-separated list of file paths, and JSLintMate will use the first readable file in each list.

 For example, `$TM_PROJECT_DIRECTORY/config/jslint.json:~/.jslintrc` tells JSLintMate to first look for a project-specific options file (e.g., for options